 Links for the needed files: https://www.dropbox.com/s/inglh2wd3zi73w2/Case%202%20-%20Heap%20Volumes%20%28May%202020%29.sdb?dl=0

-This exercise looks at how to generate volumes from simple spoil heaps.
-These can be made up of any materials and in this example we’ll be working with materials being stored for composting.
-We will be using groups to identify individual heaps and eventually adding the survey to an Ordnance Survey map to generate a final presentation drawing.
-As part of this exercise we will also be using backcloths.
+This exercise looks at volumes from simple spoil heaps.
+These heaps can be made up of any materials and in this example, we’ll be working with materials being stored for composting.
+We will be using groups to identify individual heaps and then adding the survey to an Ordnance Survey map to generate a final presentation drawing.
+As part of this exercise, we will also be using backcloths.

-The project contains a survey of 4 heaps made up from compost of different grades.
-These are clearly defined with a base strings identified as BB1, BB2, BB3 and BB4.
-Codes are important as they can be used to identify each heap when using the String Volumes option.
+The project contains a survey of four heaps made up from compost of different grades.
+These are clearly defined with base strings identified as BB1, BB2, BB3 and BB4.
+Codes are important here as they can be used to identify each heap when using the String Volumes option.
 We can also use groups to identify them for separate volumes quantities.

 The survey was carried out and converted into National Grid Coordinates.
 An OS map of the area was imported as a DXF file and the survey superimposed onto this mapping.

-- Open the project Case 2 – Heap Volumes.
-We will leave the exiting data in the project and generate new data folders.
-Right Click on Model and select Newà Call the model Heaps, scale 500 then in the Points tab, move Organics Survey from the Available window to the Selected window using the arrow buttons.
-This creates a copy of the Co-ordinates data.
+1. Open the project Case 2 – Heap Volumes.
+We will leave the existing data in the project and generate new data folders.
+Right Click on Model and select New.
+Call the model Heaps, scale 500 then, in the Points tab, move Organics Survey from the Available window to the Selected window using the arrow buttons.
+This creates a copy of the coordinates data.

-- With focus on Heaps select one of the camera icons to go into graphics, or simply double click over the data folder you wish to see in graphics.
+2. With a focus on Heaps select one of the camera icons to go into graphics, or simply double click over the data folder you wish to see in graphics.

 3. Query the base strings of each heap using the Query Line icon to confirm each heap has its own unique string numbering.
 This will be used later to identify the volumes related to each heap.